March 3, 2025

 • “Are you a magnet for bugs like mosquitoes and ticks?
 We have a product that'll keep those bloodsuckers at bay.”

-You’ve laid the foundation of your video script.
-Here are five bonus tips to engage viewers and create a world-class video.
+You've laid the groundwork for your video script.
+Here are five bonus tips to enhance viewer engagement and create a high-quality video.

 Just as first impressions are important when meeting new people, the intro of your script needs to grab the attention of your viewers.
 Remember: you have a limited time to convince people not to skip to the next video.
 Don't save your best stuff for the end—people may not wait around to see it.
 Put it right up front in the beginning.